 Treatment to relieve symptoms depends on where the cancer has spread.
 For example, pain from bone metastases may be treated with external beam radiation therapy and/or bisphosphonates or denosumab (Xgeva).
 Most doctors recommend bisphosphonates or denosumab along with calcium and vitamin D for all patients whose breast cancer has spread to their bones.
-(For more information, see our document, Bone Metastasis.)
+For more information, see Bone Metastasis.

 For hormone receptor-positive cancers that were being treated with hormone therapy, switching to another type of hormone therapy is sometimes helpful.
 Some doctors could also try giving another hormone drug with everolimus (Afinitor), but this has not been studied in men (so it isn’t clear that it would be helpful).
 If not, chemo is usually the next step.

 For cancers that are no longer responding to one chemo regimen, trying another may be helpful.
 Many different drugs and combinations can be used to treat breast cancer.
 However, each time a cancer progresses during treatment it becomes less likely that further treatment will have an effect.

 HER2-positive cancers that no longer respond to trastuzumab may respond if lapatinib (Tykerb) is added.
 Lapatinib or the drug ado-trastuzumab emtansine (Kadcyla) can also be given instead of trastuzumab.
 These drugs also attack the HER2 protein.
 Lapatinib is usually given along with the chemo drug capecitabine (Xeloda), but it may be used with other chemo drugs, hormone drugs, or even by itself (without chemo or hormone therapy).
 Ado-trastuzumab emtansine is given by itself.